Babu-Mohammed-Izhan/Babu-Mohammed-Izhan/README.md

 - 🔭 I’m currently working on FullStack Development.
-- 🌱 I’m currently learning Django.
+- 🌱 I’m currently learning DotNet.
 - 👯 I’m looking to collaborate on Full Stack Web Development.
 - 🤔 I’m looking for help with API structuring.
 - 💬 Ask me about anthing. 😊